 By carrying out regular transactions such as withdrawing or depositing money regularly, you’ll be able to prevent the account from being classified as dormant.
 This includes anything from cheque payments and internet banking to using ATMs and phone banking.

 Interest payments or penalty deductions are not considered active transactions as these are completely bank-initiated.
 While these are technically transactions, they can’t verify that you are actively using your bank account.

 Things you should know about dormant accounts

 Here’s a few more things to consider about dormant accounts:

 - Any interest you received on your account is still legally yours.
-This means even if your account was classified as dormant, you should still receive the interest you would’ve received otherwise so it’s best to make sure you’re fully reimbursed
+This means even if your account was classified as dormant, you should still receive the interest you would have received so make sure you’re fully reimbursed

-- Savings accounts can remain ‘active’ for a longer period of time, roughly 3-5 years of inactivity opposed to current accounts which can become dormant after only 12 months
+- Savings accounts can remain ‘active’ for a longer period, roughly three to five years of inactivity as opposed to current accounts which can become dormant after only 12 months

-- You can also trace back dated Premium bonds and other National Savings and Investments through www.mylostaccount.org.
+- You can also trace back dated Premium bonds and other National Savings and Investments through MyLostAccount.

 - Dormant accounts usually pay relatively low rates of interest, as banks and building societies reserve their best rates for the latest issues of their accounts, so you won’t want to leave your savings there any longer than you need to